gausby/ecoule-data-handler-markdown-with-byline-metadata/README.md

 [ben-milles]: https://github.com/benmills

-The creators of these modules does not have anything to do with the File System Source for Écoute-project besides that, please direct all the issues and bugs to the right channels.
-The bugtracker for this project is located here: [Markdown with Byline Metadata Data Handler for Écoute Issue tracker][bugtracker].
+The creators of these modules does not have anything to do with the File System Source for Écoule-project besides that, please direct all the issues and bugs to the right channels.
+The bugtracker for this project is located here: [Markdown with Byline Metadata Data Handler for Écoule Issue tracker][bugtracker].

 ## Usage
-This is a Source module for the Écoute-engine, and should be included in the source section of an Écoute-configuration.
+This is a Source module for the Écoule-engine, and should be included in the source section of an Écoule-configuration.

-    var Ecoute = require('ecoute'),
+    var Ecoule = require('ecoule'),
-        mdHandler = require('ecoute-data-handler-markdown-with-byline-metadata')
+        mdHandler = require('ecoule-data-handler-markdown-with-byline-metadata')
     ;

-    var myEcoute({
+    var myEcoule({
         'data-handlers': [
             mdHandler({
                 // configration